-It is estimated that there are about 40,000 Croats and their descendants in France.
+It is estimated that there are about 40,000 Croats and their descendants living in France.

 Croats in France can be divided into three groups, as a result of different waves of immigration:

-- The second group: wave of emigration at the end of the sixties, which was followed by economic reasons..
+- The second group: wave of emigration at the end of the sixties, due to economic reasons.Some of them chose French citizenship.

-- The third group includes the descendants of the above group, the second and third generations.
+- The third group includes the descendants of the above groups, i.e. the second and third generations.